babelouest/glewlwyd/README.md

 ## Getting started

-The [Getting started documentation](docs/GETTING_STARTED.md) will help you complete the installation of Glewlwyd.
+The [Getting started documentation](docs/GETTING_STARTED.md) will help administrators configure Glewlwyd's modules and authentication schemes.

 ## User documentation

-The [documentation](docs/USER.md) to help Glewlwyd's users manage their profile and log in to Glewlwyd is available.
+The [documentation](docs/USER.md) will help Glewlwyd's users manage their profile and log in to Glewlwyd.

 ## Core API

-The full core API documention is available in the [API documentation](docs/API.md)
+The full core REST API documention is available in the [API documentation](docs/API.md)

 ## Plugins architecture